Our Treatments:

 Root canal treatment is indicated due to several reasons, such as:

-deep caries close to the pulp with or without symptoms, temperature hyper-sensitivity, cracked or fractures tooth, restorative reasons, necrotic pulp, pain on touch or bite.
+deep caries close to the pulp with or without symptoms, temperature hyper-sensitivity, cracked or fractured tooth, restorative reasons, necrotic pulp, pain on touch or bite.

 During this procedure, the root canal area will be accessed, cleaned and filled.
 The teeth will need a crown after root canal treatment to protect the tooth structure.